Sweet potatoes, carrots and chickpeas are the base for this healthy, pureed soup. Don’t skip the garnish! It MAKES the meal!

 - lemon wedges

-Stir in carrots, sweet potatoes, carrots, lemon zest, spices and stock.
+- Stir in carrots, sweet potatoes, chick peas, lemon zest, spices and stock.

 After sauteing the onions, add the rest of the soup ingredients and bring to a boil.
 Then, turn down the heat to a simmer and cook until the vegetables are tender.
 Puree as instructed above.